"""The core state representation.

 Args:

-batch_indices (int | list[int] | slice | torch.Tensor): The batch indices to
+system_indices (int | list[int] | slice | torch.Tensor): The system indices to

 normalize